MisterDevo/TFTFT-test-for-the-first-time/README.md

 * TFTFT Unit Test : Mocha
 * TFTFT Route Test : Supertest

-_In this repo, `npm run coverage` runs at `postinstall` to create Istanbul and Mochawesome reports for app during installation.
+_In this repo, `npm run coverage` runs at npm `postinstall` to create Istanbul and Mochawesome reports for app during installation.
-For this reason, all these tests dependencies (**Istanbul-Mocha-Supertest-Mochawesome**) are in production_
+For this reason, all these tests dependencies (**Istanbul-Mocha-Supertest-Mochawesome**) are in production._

 #### TFTFT BackTests + EndToEnd :